Great Valley Sequence: Economic importance

 The Sacramento Basin in the northern portion of the Great Valley is a prolific natural gas province, and most of the gas here is produced from sandstone reservoirs in the Upper Cretaceous part of the Great Valley Sequence.
 Virtually all of this gas is derived from organic-rich shales interbedded with the sandstone reservoirs.
-As such, a self-contained source-reservoir petroleum system exits.
+As such, a self-contained source-reservoir petroleum system exists.
 Numerous gas accumulations have been found within this system.
 Particularly noteworthy is the Rio Vista Gas Field, which has produced more gas than any other field in California.
 Many active fields continue to produce large volumes of gas from the Great Valley Sequence, and exploration for new accumulations continues.
 The only oil produced from reservoirs in the Great Valley Sequence is from the Oil City pool at Coalinga Oil Field, and from two small pools at the Brentwood Oil Field to the south of Rio Vista.